Yash12930/fine_tune_LLM/README.md

 * [x] **Data Science Report**: This README serves as the data science report, covering fine-tuning and evaluation.
 * [x] **Interaction Logs**: The full chat history with me (the AI assistant) is included as `INTERACTION_LOG.md`.
 * [x] **Demo Screenshots**: A screenshot of the UI is included above.

+Note: To view the jupyter notebooks, you have to download them, since github does not render interactive elements, and the interactive elements cause github to output invalid notebook.
+All the relevant codes are included in the .py files.